megaport/terraform-provider-megaport/examples/full_ecosystem/README.md

 This will provision a full set of supported resources

-Before you begin, you need to have completed all the [Essential Steps](https://github.com/megaport/terraform-provider-megaport/blob/main/docs/index.md#essentials).
+Before you begin, you need to have completed the [Getting Started Requirements](https://registry.terraform.io/providers/megaport/megaport/latest/docs/guides/gettingstarted)